CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 })();
 ```

+**The same format needs to be applied to all other components as well.
+**
 #### The `use strict` Directive
 Chained method calls on a single line without line breaks are harder to read but we can neaten things up using the **`'use strict';` directive**.
 This directive defines that JavaScript code should be executed in strict mode and is recommended by the **"Angular 1 Style Guide"**.